Nexcess Edge CDN

-We built our edge network with IPv6 enabled by default at no extra cost.
+IPv6 is enabled by default at no extra cost.
 All edge domain names come preconfigured with IPv6 Quad-A records.

 We use HTTP/2 to help stream multiple objects through a single connection and so you can provide preload hints with the rel=preload link tag.

 We use TLS 1.3.
 We also support TLS 1.2 with intermediate cipher suite for broad device compatibility.